Portuguese yields edge back down as coalition talks heat up

 This reversed a similar rise on Monday that strategists attributed to an announcement late on Friday that Lisbon would sell 1 billion euros of new bonds this week.

-Spanish, and Portuguese bonds tend to trade in close relation, but the premium offered by Portuguese bonds is currently at a three-week high.
+The yield spread between Spanish and Portuguese bonds - which tend to trade in close relation - is at a three-week high.

+“There (has been) upwards pressure on Portuguese yields in recent days relative to elsewhere,” said Martin van Vliet, senior rate strategist at ING.
+“This is the aftermath of the actions and uncertainty to form a stable government.”

+Portugal’s Socialist opposition leader Antonio Costa said on Monday he was in contact with two far-left parties, including the Communists, to discuss a possible Socialist-led governing coalition with a programme to ease austerity.
+This raised concerns about a left-leaning coalition’s commitment to Lisbon’s strict budget policies.

-Costa sought to calm investor fears, saying any new government formed with the backing of far-left parties would still respect Portugal’s budget pledges.
+But Costa sought to calm worried investors saying any new government formed with the backing of far-left parties would still respect Portugal’s budget pledges.

-Strategists said any of the possible coalitions that may emerge from the next few weeks of negotiations was unlikely to renege on reform commitments made to European institutions.
+The bond market reaction to the news was relatively modest, with strategists noting that any of the possible coalitions that may emerge from the next few weeks of negotiations are unlikely to renege on reform commitments made to European institutions.

 “I don’t think the left or the right could make such a change in the outcomes from a reform and economic and fiscal policy point of view,” said Pablo Zaragoza, global interest rates strategist at BBVA.

-German 10-year Bund yields, the benchmark for euro zone borrowing costs, were up 1 bp at 0.59 percent after Germany’s ZEW sentiment index for October fell to 1.9 points from 12.1 in September.
+German 10-year Bund yields, the benchmark for euro zone borrowing costs, were flat on the day at 0.58 percent, giving up earlier price gains after Germany’s ZEW sentiment index for October fell to 1.9 points from 12.1 in September.

-ZEW said the diesel emissions scandal at carmaker Volkswagen and weakness in emerging markets had taken their toll.
+The diesel emissions scandal at carmaker Volkswagen and weakness in emerging markets took their toll, ZEW said.

 German economic data, including August industrial output, has undershot forecasts in recent weeks, suggesting the euro zone’s economic powerhouse may be losing momentum.
-Analysts say signs of a slowdown in Germany reinforce the case for further stimulus measures from the European Central Bank (ECB).
+Analysts say signs of slowdown in Germany reinforce the case for further stimulus measures from the European Central Bank.